goschtl/zope/z3c.recipe.runscript/trunk/src/z3c/recipe/runscript/README.txt

     Now executing ``installFoo()``

-If we run the buildout again, the update method will be called, but since we did not specify any, ntohing happens:
+If we run the buildout again, the update method will be called, but since we did not specify any, nothing happens:

     >>> print system('bin/buildout')
     Updating foo.